 THE BAREFOOT CONTESSA

-The Contessa of the title is a Spanish dancer from the back streets of Madrid, Maria Vargas, who becomes a movie star and sex symbol, Maria d'Amato, before marrying a Count.
+The Contessa of the title (played by Ava Gardner) is a Spanish dancer from the back streets of Madrid, Maria Vargas, who becomes a movie star and sex symbol, Maria d'Amato, before marrying a Count.

 Anyway we then follow Maria's life in a series of flashbacks as told by three narrators who knew her: first, Harry Dawes, who directed her only three films; then Oscar Muldoon, her publicist; and finally her husband.

 Harry is played by Humphrey Bogart, and he is the other main character, becoming Maria's closest friend.
-He's quite cynical about the movie business, so at first the film seems to be a critique or satire of Hollywood, complete with producers with no aesthetic sense, and insensitive and vacuous PR men.
+He's quite cynical about the movie business, so at first the film is a satire of Hollywood, complete with producers with no aesthetic sense, and insensitive and vacuous PR men.

-But when Maria attaches herself to a very rich South American playboy the film's target switches to the international jet set, as seen through the eyes of Oscar, as played by Edmond O'Brien who picked up an Oscar for his trouble.
+But when Maria attaches herself to a very rich South American playboy the film's target switches to the international jet set, as seen through the eyes of Oscar, as played by Edmond O'Brien who picked up an Oscar for his trouble (that's nominative determinism gone wild).

 Finally the focus shifts again as the film becomes a romantic melodrama, ending with the Count shooting dead both Maria and a casual lover of hers.